leimao/Multilayer_Perceptron_Classifier_Python/README.md

 ## Introduction

 This is an implementation of multilayer perceptron (MLP) classifier from scratch in Python.
-Unlike many MLP classifier code available on GitHub (for example, Michael Nielsen's popular [code](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/network.py)), it vectorizes everything and calculate the batch using matrix calculations (Michael Nielsen's popular code only calculate the gradient for single data point and add these gradients together, which is not ideal reagrding to the calculation efficiency).
+Unlike many MLP classifier code available on GitHub (for example, Michael Nielsen's popular [code](https://github.com/mnielsen/neural-networks-and-deep-learning/blob/master/src/network.py)), it vectorizes everything and calculate the gradient for mini-batch using matrix calculations (Michael Nielsen's popular code only calculate the gradient for single data point and add these gradients together, which is not ideal reagrding to the calculation efficiency).
 In addition, it uses conventional ``[num_data, num_feature]`` shaped data as input, and there is no internal transpose of the input matrix.

 In addition to the MLP classifier class, a gradient checking module for the MLP classifier class, and a homebrew OneHotEncoder were also implemented.